 Contact a Va.
 Brain Injury Attorney Today

-A brain injury is often a long-term or permanent injury that requiring rehabilitative care.
-The financial costs of caring for a brain injury victim through the course of their life can be overwhelming and carry heavy financial burdens.
-A Virginia car accident attorney can pursue financial damages against the at-fault driver that will assist your family in providing the care your loved one needs, including future medical care, loss of income, pain, mental anguish, and permanent disability.
+A brain injury is often a long-term or permanent injury that requires rehabilitative care.
+The financial costs of caring for a brain injury victim throughout their life can be overwhelming and carry heavy financial burdens.
+If your loved one has suffered a significant brain injury, a Virginia Beach car accident attorney can pursue financial damages against the at-fault driver that will assist your family in providing the care your loved one needs, including future medical care, loss of income, pain, mental anguish, and permanent disability.

-Contact the legal team at Shapiro & Appleton today at 800-752-0042 to schedule a free and confidential case evaluation to find out how we can help.
+Contact the legal team at Shapiro, Washburn & Sharp to schedule a free and confidential case evaluation to find out how we can help.

 For over twenty years, Mr. Sharp's law practice has focused on serious personal injury claims, including traumatic brain injury and spinal cord injury claims.
 He also handles nursing home neglect cases and medical malpractice claims.
 Mr. Sharp has counseled numerous clients about the complexities concerning litigation of both pediatric and adult brain injury.